 What a Hat Trick Means in Soccer — and How to Spot It at the Olympics This Summer

 When talking about sports, a hat trick happens when a player scores three times in one game — so, no, it has nothing to do with headgear or a sleight of hand.
 While the event can happen in a lot of sports (hockey, cricket, water polo, darts), the term is most commonly used in soccer.
 In fact, in the sport known as football in most parts of the world, there are even different kinds of hat tricks that can be performed.
-At the 2021 Summer Olympics in Tokyo, we'll most likely have several opportunities to see the feat achieved by the best soccer players around the globe — after all, at the 2015 World Cup we saw a historic hat trick performed by our very own Carli Lloyd (and don't even get us started about USA's opening game in 2019 against Thailand, where Alex Morgan almost got a double hat trick, scoring five goals).
+At the 2021 Summer Olympics in Tokyo, we'll most likely have several opportunities to see the feat achieved by the US women's soccer team.
+After all, this team already has several gold medals under their belt, so they're no strangers to scoring.

 So What Is a Hat Trick in Soccer?

 In the most general sense, a hat trick refers to an individual player scoring three times in a single game.
-At the Women's World Cup, the most recent hat trick and the first to take place in a final game was achieved by US Women's National team player Carli Lloyd achieved this feat in a match against Japan in Vancouver, Canada, during the Women's World Cup in 2015.
+US Women's National team player Carli Lloyd achieved this feat in a match against Japan in Vancouver, Canada, during the Women's World Cup in 2015.
 With three goals in just 16 minutes, it was the fastest hat trick in Women's World Cup history.

 What Is a Natural or Flawless Hat Trick?